kestra-io/docs/content/blogs/2023-05-09-analyzing-processing-logs-azure-kestra.md

 Here we have three tasks:

 1. Consume data from a Kafka topic.
-Quite straightforward here, we just specific the topic and some polling parameters.
-More details in the proper Kafka integration in Kestra documentation.
+Quite straightforward here, we just specify the topic and polling parameters.
+[You can find more details in the Kafka plugin documentation](https://kestra.io/plugins/plugin-kafka).

 2. Write a proper JSON file out of it.
-Here again, Kestra offers several ways to write and read data.
-Checkout the documentation for more details.
+Kestra offers several ways to write and read data.
+[Check out the documentation for more details](https://kestra.io/plugins/plugin-serdes).

 3. Upload those logs to Azure blob storage.
 We pass data between tasks thanks to the “{{ outputs.consume_logs.uri }}”.
 Kestra supports main features of Azure blob storage such as uploading or downloading blobs, list containers, etc.